P9SOFT/P9ViewDragger/README.md

-HJPhotoAlbumManager
+P9ViewDragger
 ============

-HJPhotoAlbumManager is handling module for iOS Photo Album based on Hydra framework.
+Developers can easily implement dragging view function with P9ViewDragger.

 # Installation

 You can download the latest framework files from our Release page.
-HJPhotoAlbumManager also available through CocoaPods.
-To install it simply add the following line to your Podfile. pod ‘HJPhotoAlbumManager’
+P9ViewDragger also available through CocoaPods.
+To install it simply add the following line to your Podfile. pod ‘P9ViewDragger’

 # License